The Heaven of Your Natural Afterlife: a More Revealing Look*

 Also, in Scenario 4, the time that elapsed between your MMM moment and the Stop mattered none.
 Similarly, the time that elapses between the last moment of your NDE and death matters none.
 It could be an eternity.
 Thus, death is irrelevant.
 You simply continue to excitingly anticipate the next moment.
 For you, the final moment of your NDE, your NEE heaven, is essentially everlasting.

-- ** - Here NDEs are not differentiated from near-death dreams as only the dreamlike aspects of NDEs are relevant to the NEE theory.
-Indeed, in older versions of this article, what here is called a never-ending experience (NEE) was called a never-ending dream (NED).
+- ** - Here NDEs are not differentiated from end-of-life dreams as only the dreamlike aspects and intense reality of NDEs are relevant to the theory of a natural afterlife.
+In fact, in older versions of this article, what here is called a never-ending experience (NEE) was called a never-ending dream (NED).
 Indeed, end-of-life dreams may also provide the basis for the natural afterlife.

 - All trademarks and service marks are the property of their respective owners